zkbt/henrietta/docs/source/contributing.rst

     $ cd henrietta
     $ pip install -e .

-4. Add the KeplerGO remote to your GitHub enviroment:
+4. Add the zkbt remote to your GitHub enviroment:

 .. code-block:: bash